rana/tms/README.md

 ## Project state

 `tms` is a work in progress.
 Some tests work.
-Some bugs need to be resolved.
+Some bugs are to be resolved.
 Some features are to be built.

-The intent to offer existing work, and not wait until all details are resolved.
+The intent to offer existing work before a final version, and not wait until all details are resolved.
 I appreciate when others do the same.
 I learn from people who are sharing their progress, and hope you will too.

 256-bit SIMD vectors on x86 chips are currently supported.